WHERE CAN I BUY TICKETS TO ROUNDHOUSE UNI PARTIES?

 CAN I BRING MY OWN BOOZE AND GEAR TO THE Roundhouse?

 Fark no!
 Are you crazy?
 The Roundhouse is strictly a no BYO alcohol and illegal drugs venue.
 Don't bring your own booze or illegal drugs.
 If you're caught they will be confiscated and you will be removed.
-If you want to get on the gear or have a thousand beers refer to our "No Dickheads Policy".

 CAN I BUY FOOD AT THE Roundhouse?